Project

 Actions #14

-Updated by jroseff about 13 years ago
+Updated by jroseff over 13 years ago

 @MofoMan: "I think they should keep it around but remove the option of disabling it, since it doesn't seem to cause any problems"